TechItAll/Coins/README.md

-This is for keeping track of coins added!
+This is for keeping track of coins removed!